paoespinozarias/Mapping-OWLtoOAS/README.md

 ### <a name="definitions"></a>Definitions from OAS

-The following definitions have been taken from the [OAS version 3.0.3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) as a reduced version of all the details provided in such specification.
+The following definitions from the [OAS version 3.0.3](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md) are a condensed version of the definitions of the specification.
 Only those definitions that will be used in the mapping section are briefly presented.

-It is worth nothing that the remaining definitions provided in OAS should be followed in the same manner as are shown in the specification.
+It is worth noting that the remaining definitions provided in OAS should be followed according to that specification.

 #### <a name="componentsObject"></a>Components Object